 What is the secret to transforming a film into a blockbuster event?
 A look into the inherent pull of the Summer Blockbuster!

 That time of year is upon us again.
 That glorious time (to some) when various theaters, cinema palaces, and movie cafes promise an explosive (quite literally) film-going experience.
 Fans and the bored masses turn out in droves to see “Event” films, hoping to reap the escapist benefits of pure adrenaline rushes, rendered shiny and large by teams of digital effects wizards.
 These spectacles are often punctuated by pulse-pounding sound effects that are engineered for optimal immersion and coupled with carefully curated soundtracks that are intended, along with other multi-media tie-ins, to extend the experience beyond the movie.

 The “Tentpole” movies of summer are so-named for their ability to keep the circus of a show that is Hollywood in business by making enough money to fund other, more riskier ventures.
-Smaller film are now the bold choices.
+Smaller films are now the bold choices.
 They may bring the studio some much-needed edginess, which may capture niche audiences, but will also bring some credibility, usually in the form of Oscar-worthy performances that are indicative of more serious or dramatic fare.
 As for the Leave-Your-Brain-At-The-Door ‘Splosionfest that is summer, the slew of “Event” films are often endlessly reinforced by multi-tiered marketing blitzes.

 Our Culture is in a Season of Sequelitis!